An Post is increasing the price of a standard stamp for the second time in just under a year.

 An Post also says its service is consistently rated amongst the best in Europe and unlike many other postal companies, which suspended services during the pandemic, An Post maintained services throughout, supporting both personal and business customers.

 What's more, An Post’s Community Focus supports, including free postage to and from nursing homes, and free newspaper delivery for older customers, will remain for 2023, while ‘Check-Ins’ by postal delivery staff on older, vulnerable or isolated customers living alone are now a standard part of An Post’s service nationally.

 Will older stamps still be accepted?

-Any existing National ‘N’ rate stamps will automatically represent the new €1.25 postage rate while Worldwide ‘W’ stamps will cover the new €2.20 international letter rate.
+Any existing National ‘N’ rate stamps will automatically represent the new €1.35 postage rate while Worldwide ‘W’ stamps still cover the €2.20 international letter rate.

 Get in touch

 What do you make of the latest changes to the price of stamps?
 Necessary investment for an important service?
 Or unfair to the consumer?